Parashat Matot-Masei

 Bitahon is the point of encounter between past and future.
 Confidence and faith in the road that one is traveling, as well as a genuinely felt anticipation for the test of the result.
 Rest is the period of consolidation, of taking inventory, of introspection, of a return to the ideal situation of harmony between inner and outer – in which outer constitutes the exclusive and direct expression and actualization of inner, in which no external behavior is motivated by the passing stimulations of the outside, nor by any dependency upon the passing winds.

-Openness to innovation and change, viewing these as the opportunity for an expression of creativity deriving from one’s inner being.
-This is the dream, opening the confines of the encampment to dimensions above and beyond limited reality.
-Hazal direct a worried gaze upon a man who has not dreamed for seven days.
+Openness to innovation and change, viewing these as the opportunity for an expression of creativity deriving from one’s inner being: This is the dream, opening the confines of the encampment to dimensions above and beyond limited reality.
+The sages of the Talmud direct a worried gaze upon a man who has not dreamed for seven days.
 They considered it a sign of a damaged connection with heaven!
 Dreaming plays the role of digesting the new as well.
-The new is changed changes in order to be merged with the basic essence of the personality, with the deposits of being that have settled down to form the foundations of the unique cup from which one drinks of one’s existence.
+The new is changed in order to allow it to merge with the essential substance of the personality, to combine with the sedimentary layers of one's being that have settled previously, to form the foundations of the unique cup from which one drinks of one’s existence.

 The merging of components is essential, else even desirable components become harmful.
 Memory, for example, when detached from the future, becomes the first cause of depression.
-When one’s past is not seen as a continuous line into the future, the backward glance shows one’s past to have been a mistake, a waste of time, an irreparable distortion – bereft of teshuva.
+When one’s past is not seen as a continuous line into the future, the backward glance shows one’s past to have been a mistake, a waste of time, an irreparable distortion – bereft of teshuva, of the possibility of repentance and repair

 A dream as the cultivation of hope, as a new dimension, hovers as the Spirit of God above the water, an infinity beckoning invitingly to the stuck present, trapped by space and time.
 Woe to the one who has no dream.
 His lot is doom and despair.
 The dream is formed in the flowerbed of confidence and hope.
-Consolidating creates the basis for the soaring upward dash – towards the dream, towards the horizon, towards heaven.
-“The corner of tsitsit is a fringe of blue.
+Crystallization creates the basis for the upward-soaring dash – towards the dream, towards the horizon, towards heaven.
+“The corner of the tsitsit, of the fringed garment - is blue.
 Blue resembles the sea.
-The sea resembles heaven, and heaven the kisei hakavod.”
+The sea resembles heaven, and heaven resembles kisei hakavod, the Throne of Glory.”

-Dvaikut means identifying with one’s Godly source, with one’s source of creativity, of renewal.
-Of a better life – of life and love as a new creative work, produced by the creative “I”.
-The more creative one grows, the further distant one moves from survival’s stranglehold sorrows.
+Dvaikut, the concept of "attachment" to God, means identifying with one’s own Godly source, with one’s inner source of creativity, of renewal.
+Of a better life – of life and love as a new creative work, produced by the creative self.
+The more creative one grows, the more distant one grows from Survival System’s stranglehold of sorrow.

 Go To Top